 Named after the famed woods that are home to A. A. Milne’s Winnie-the-Pooh characters, the Hundred Acre Wood is the first hiking trail that Blue Hill Heritage Trust designed and constructed in the town of Brooklin.
 The 1.7-mile outer loop takes visitors along a wooded path.
 A 0.5-mile inner accessible loop has a surface of crushed gravel and is suitable for strollers or those with limited mobility.
 The trails travel across some very distinctive terrain, from rocky outcrops, to marsh, to woods.

 Read about MTF Accessibility Ambassador Enock Glidden's visit to the Hundred Acre Woods using his wheelchair at MTF Stories.

-The Hundred Acre Wood trailhead is located on High Street, 1/10 mile from the “four corners” intersection with Hales Wood Road, River Road, and Hales Hill Road.
 The trail is available to the public because of a generous gift of land by the Stephen Winthrop and M. Jane Williamson family.